Stunning websites. Freedom to create anything. The best choice for you. These are just a few of the claims Wix make on their website.

 The Best Wix Alternatives for Regular Websites

-Squarespace, Weebly, Webnode and WordPress are all strong Wix alternatives.
+Squarespace, Zyro, Weebly, Webnode and WordPress are all strong Wix alternatives.
 They are slightly cheaper than Wix and all provide blogging functionality as well as ecommerce.
 Weebly and Webnode are particularly user-friendly while Squarespace and WordPress offer the best blogging tools.
+Zyro’s editor feels like a simplified version of Wix’s and is a good option for budget-conscious users.
 The best alternative to create a professional online store is Shopify.

 Read on to learn more about each of these website builders: